CarrCode/NGO-Databases/README.md

 ## Objectives

 Information about NGO databases will help AI researchers and developers understand what information is vital to the humanitarian community and how that information is used, labeled and organized.

+Field names will help AI researchers and developers annotate text and classify keywords for example.

 ## Database List